An Unbridled Portrait of Girlhood at the French Seaside

 MUD 5Photography by Arnaud Lajeunie, Styling by Georgia Pendlebury

-Stylist Georgia Pendlebury and photographer Arnaud Lajeunie discuss MUD 5, the latest issue of their cult fashion photography publication
+Stylist Georgia Pendlebury and photographer Arnaud Lajeunie discuss MUD 5, the latest issue of their cult photography publication

 Once a year for five years now, stylist Georgia Pendlebury and photographer Arnaud Lajeunie have reconvened in a small town in Europe where, for one week, they bring together a group of girls and document the experience of strangers living together.
 The resulting images form the content of their now-cult publication, MUD, the fifth volume of which has now been released via Antenne Books.